A new cohomology class on the moduli space of curves: Uniqueness

 Now we proceed by induction on $g$.
-Assume $\Theta_{h,n}\neq 0$ for $0<h<g$.
+For the base case of $g=1$, we have $\Theta_{1,n}\neq 0$ for all $n>0$.
+Assume $\Theta_{h,n}\neq 0$ for $0<h<g$ and all $n$.
 For $g>1$, let $\Gamma$ be the stable graph consisting of a genus $g-1$ vertex attached by a single edge to a genus 1 vertex with $n$ labeled leaves (denoted {\em ordinary} leaves in Section~\ref{twloop}).
 Then by \eqref{glue}